Fried pie

 Fried pies, also known as fry pies, are mainly dessert pies that are a type of turnovers, that are fried.
 The fruit filling is wrapped in the dough, similar to the dough of a pie crust.

 History

 Historically in the American South, fried pies were known as "Crab Lanterns", a term that dates back to at least 1770, and may originate from crab apple pies that had slits for ventilation, thus resembling a lantern.

 A McDonald's fried pineapple pie, July 2013 in Chengdu, China.

-Fast food versions have gained popularity more recently.
-McDonald's apple pies were introduced on the menu in 1968, but in 1992 they were phased out in favor of a baked pie (claimed to be healthier) in the United States.
+McDonald's introduced apple pies to their menu in 1968.
+In 1992 they were phased out in the United States citing health concerns, in favor of a baked pie.

-Hubig's, New Orleans' famous local fried pie maker and the last one of its kind, burned on July 27, 2012, but expects to rebuild.
-It was the last one from a southeastern chain that originated in Ft.
-Worth, Texas, that did not survive the Great Depression.
-The owners originally stated that they planned to rebuild the factory as soon as possible.
-As of 2022, the factory is now finished.
+New Orleans' company Hubig's has produced fried pies since 1922.
+Originally a southeastern chain that originated in Texas, its New Orleans bakery was the only of its locations to survive the Great Depression.